URiem/worldtravellog/README.md

 I would like to thank:

 - My mentor Brian O'Hare for his feedback, advice, guidance and support.
-- Cohort fascilitator Paul Thomas O'Rirodan, for his general advice on the management of the course and pointing us to a plethora of resources to help with the projects.
+- Cohort facilitator Paul Thomas O'Rirodan, for his general advice on the management of the course and pointing us to a plethora of resources to help with the projects.
 - My husband, Matt, for his encouragement and support along the way.